noemotiovon/llama.cpp/docs/backend/CANN.md

 ### GGML_CANN_PREFILL_USE_GRAPH

 Enable ACL graph execution during the prefill stage, default is false.
 This option is only effective when FA is enabled.

+### GGML_CANN_HIGH_PERF_MODE

+Enable high performance mode.
+Intermediate computation states are stored in FP16, which improves speed but may slightly reduce precision.